fedhere/UInotebooks/docker_installation_instructions.md

 cd ucsl-image/image/
 ```

 - 4.2 Edit docker-compose to point to the correct volume where you have the notebooks or want the notebooks to persist
+*You don't need to run this block of code.
+It is the content of ucsl-image/image/docker-compose.yml file.*

 ``` yaml
 version: '2.3'